 When a member of your family suffers a personal injury, you jump into action with instinctual readiness: poised to help at any given time.
 While this gut instinct is laudable, the methods by which you choose to help your injured family member may not be most effective, which is where this article comes in.

 For your help to be truly appreciated and efficient, this article advises you on how to help an injured family member in the days and weeks following their injury.

-Even the least serious-looking accidents can result in serious injuries – and you’ll never know quite how bad things have got for your loved one until they’re taken to a doctor, put in an X-ray machine, and given a pat on the back and a clean bill of health.
+Even the least serious-looking accidents can result in serious injuries – and you’ll never know quite how bad things have got for your loved one until they’re taken to a doctor, put in an X-ray machine, or private MRI scan, and given a pat on the back and a clean bill of health.
 This article is predicated on the worst being the case: that your loved one is suffering from an injury that’ll take a long time to heal fully.
 In this case, you need to be aware of your responsibility to help their recovery over the days and weeks ahead, talking to the doctor for advice and tips to aid your loved one’s rehabilitation.

 You should also feel free to do what you do best as a family member: provide nourishing emotional support to help them feel better about their mishap.
 No matter the severity of their accident, it’s still important to offer your support in an emotional sense to your family member, sympathizing, making jokes, and generally being there to help them through what can be a stressful time, especially for younger members of your family – or, indeed, elderly relatives.